sourceallies/small-improvements-slack-bot/README.md

 dev
 ```

-Finally, run the integration test to use the function locally (Note this can still have effects on the dev database and Slack)
+Finally, run the integration test to use the function locally

 ```
 npm run integration